 - The French word for lawn, pelouse, comes from the Occitan pelosa or peluda, which means hairy or shaggy.
 It’s a memorable (or disturbing?) image for a lawn, isn’t it?
 If you want to describe someone as hairy in French, you can use poilue.

-- We don’t have any word for an aubade in English, but in French it’s a serenade performed at dawn below the windows of one’s true love.
+- We don’t have any word for an aubade in English, but in French, it’s a serenade performed at dawn below the windows of one’s true love.
 It comes from the Occitan aubada and was popularized by troubadours.
-Let’s be honest, in our modern era a nighttime serenade is just going to cause most of us to call the police.
-But things can change!
-Here’s hoping that this hot Occitan romance tactic makes its way into English someday too.

 - A badaud (m) is an onlooker or a gawker.
 This word comes from the Occitan badar which means “to yawn” (bâiller in French).

-For further adventures into better understanding French—and, of course, improving your vocabulary and retention of it—by looking at word origins from Occitan, you can check out this article (in French).
+For further adventures into better understanding French—and, of course, improving your vocabulary and retention of it—here’s a useful Occitan-French dictionary.

 And, if you found this exercise useful for memorizing new vocabulary, or if you’re a word nerd planning a wild Saturday night, you can head to this French etymological dictionary.